differentfun/html5toapk/README.md

 If your SDK is located elsewhere, you’ll need to update that path accordingly.

 The Cordova Android platform version used is 32.0.0, to ensure the best compatibility across a wide range of Android devices.

+You can have this tool symlinked in your user menu simply launching once:

+$ `bash install_html5apk_menu_entry.sh`